Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where social URLs containing international characters could not be saved.
 Props to [stodorovic](https://github.com/stodorovic).
 * Fixes a bug where encoded characters would be stripped from canonical URLs.
-Props to [stodorovic](https://github.com/stodorovic).
+Props to [stodorovic](https://github.com/stodorovic) and [Shahram Rahbari](https://github.com/ShahramRahbari).

 Other: